Send the link below via email or IMCopy

 You can also contact the Inter Library Loans team by phone or email:

 In this section you will find the books in the A-DF range, which includes the subjects, Philosophy, Psychology.
 Religion and World History.

-As well as the book stock, there is also a large group study area in this section of the Library, including 16 computers and electrical points for laptop use.
+There is also a large group study area in this section of the Library, including computers.

 Keele Library provides access over 300,000 electronic books (or e-books), across a wide range of subject areas.

 Ebooks are a great way of accessing your required reading when you can't get to the Library, or if the book you need is on loan.

 You can find the links to the ebooks on the Library catalogue, and you will need to log in using your Keele username and password.

 Once you are logged in, you can read the book on screen.
 There is also the facility to print or download sections of the book (within copyright limits).